benblazak/ergodox-firmware/src/keyboard/ergodox/layout.md

 # Documentation : layout

+Different layouts are included by modifying a variable in the makefile.

+To write a new one:
+* You must implement everything defined in <layout.h>.
+Take a look at existing layouts.
+* The number of layers must be defined in the layout *.h file.
+* Use `0` for no-operation (unused) keys.
+* See <matrix.md> for how the key matrix maps to hardware.
+* See </src/lib/_usb/keyboard-usage-page--short-names.h> for available
+  keycodes.
+* See </src/key-functions.c> for what functions keys can call.

 ## notes

 * Assuming 560 bytes for everything else in RAM space, there's 2000 bytes left